-It turned out to be a fantastic time: “It was very international with a lot of different opinions and people and perspectives.
-We talked about women’s rights and leadership, we had debates, we had workshops.
-For example, we went to Harvard to work on our negotiation skills.
-It was very fancy and the people were all top-notch who came to talk to us.”
+Alexandra appreciated the deep dive into the topic of women’s rights provided by the W2W program, and in particular, it’s collaborative approach.
+“We talked about women’s rights and leadership.
+We had debates.
+We had workshops,” she recalls.
+“For example, we went to Harvard to work on our negotiation skills.
+It was very fancy, and the people were all top-notch who came to talk to us.”

 “Everything is just a matter of perspective.”

-And maybe it`s because of her mixed identity that her motto in life has to do with keeping an open mind and respecting different opinions.
-“If you try to put yourself in someone else’s shoes or you try to understand where someone else is coming from, it’s a lot easier to find a solution and find common ground to do things.
-So that would be the quote: Everything is just a matter of perspective.”
+As a young leader, Alexandra faces her future with curiosity and optimism.
+She has already defined guiding principles in her life, ones that match the mission of the W2W program.
+One is that embracing diversity cultivates empathy and an open mind.
+“If you try to put yourself in someone else’s shoes, or you try to understand where someone else is coming from, it’s a lot easier to find a solution and find common ground to do things.”

-Since she was little people told her that she should do something in politics, but she`s not sure she agrees.
+Alexandra has also discovered the importance of having one’s ideas challenged, as they were in her W2W experience.
 “I don’t want to convince people to see things my way.
 That’s not my goal.
-What I want is for people to form their own opinion and to raise their own voices and talk about whatever they find important.
-I don’t want people to agree with me necessarily.
-Heck, it’s even more important if they don’t,” she explains.
-She doesn’t know yet what she wants to do and is totally ok with that.
-“At this age that’s perfectly fine to not know where life will take you.
-And, to be honest, I’m actually very curious myself to see.
-So maybe in a couple of years you can ask me that question again,” she concludes.“I don't want people to agree with me necessarily.
-Heck, it's even more important if they don't.”
+What I want is for people to form their own opinion, and to raise their own voices and talk about whatever they find important.
+I don’t want people to agree with me, necessarily.
+Heck, it’s even more important if they don’t,” she says with a smile.“Everything is just a matter of perspective.”